 Let me give you one more example of a car rental business.
 You can create a CPT named “Cars” and publish all the cars just like you create general posts.
 And you can show a list of cars on the “Car Archive.”

-You have the ability to create new items, edit & update them anytime.
+You can create new items, edit & update them anytime.
 And all the changes will be applied where necessary.

 21. Payment gateways